konfuzio-ai/konfuzio-sdk/docs/sdk/examples/information_extraction/index.md

 ### Evaluate a Trained Extraction AI Model

 In this example we will see how we can evaluate a trained `RFExtractionAI` model.
 We will assume that we have a trained pickled model available.
-See [here](https://dev.konfuzio.com/sdk/examples/examples.html#train-a-konfuzio-sdk-model-to-extract-information-from-payslip-documents) for how to train such a model, and check out the [Evaluation](https://dev.konfuzio.com/sdk/sourcecode.html#ai-evaluation) documentation for more details.
+Check out the [Evaluation](https://dev.konfuzio.com/sdk/sourcecode.html#ai-evaluation) documentation for more details.

 .. literalinclude:: /sdk/boilerplates/test_evaluate_extraction_ai.py